Unarray/file-tree-generator/README.md

 In your vault folder, go to `./.obsidian/plugins/file-tree-generator/` Then you can:

-Clone this REPO and run `npm run build` or directly download latest plugin release containing `main.js`, `manifest.json` and `versions.json`.
+Clone this REPO and run `npm run build` or directly download latest plugin release containing `main.js`, `manifest.json` and `styles.css`.

 > [!NOTE]
 > If you are a developer, clone this repo -> run `npm i` -> start coding with `npm run dev` *(to hot-reload the plugin in obsidian, install [Hot-Reload plugin](https://github.com/pjeby/hot-reload))*